nightcrawcode/myinfosite/README.md

 Yes.
 I Drwhomust is my offical site for everything i do on the internet! any other websites or forks pretening to be me is fake. this repo and website is the only one i made

-# Where can i vist
+# Where can I visit it?

-I will try to put links of it on every social media account i have. but you can vist it [here](https://nightcrawcode.github.io/myinfosite/) as well.
+I will try to put links of it on every social media account I have. but you can visit it [here](https://nightcrawcode.github.io/myinfosite/) as well.